formaloo/formaloo-wp-plugin/README.md

 "Smart forms made simple: The smart & visual way to understand your customers"

 First, you don’t need to code.
 Second, you have the free cloud storage you need!
 And third, it’s completely FREE!.
-It’s fully responsive and can be used on any website, web service and mobile apps as well.
+It’s fully responsive and can be used on any website, web service, and mobile apps as well.

 Our fully automatic, all‑in‑one Data Collection & Analysis Platform has the tools you need to grow—no coding or design skills required.
 Drive loyalty and growth at every stage of your customer lifecycle with Formaloo.
 Formaloo is the Forms & CRM for the next generations: No hassle, no fuss.
 Free, super Smart & ridiculously simple.